drire/seth-wiki/ll_CC/pages/about.md

 ## Section 1

-I've decided to go an make the awful decision to lrn2github
+I've decided to go and make the awful decision to lrn2github

 ## Section 2